Agentic Catastrophic Risk Annex

 SecurityRecipes already has workflow policy, MCP authorization, non-human identity, context trust, handoff boundaries, egress policy, run receipts, readiness scoring, and red-team drills.
 The Agentic Catastrophic Risk Annex joins those controls into one generated packet for severe-risk decisions.

 This is intentionally practical.
 It does not claim to solve long-horizon AI safety.
-It focuses on production-testable agentic controls that enterprise buyers can inspect:
+It focuses on production-testable agentic controls that enterprise reviewers can inspect:

 • Which action classes are high impact?